cszy/js30/README.md

 *Purpose:*

-Start 2017 by building 30 mini apps with no frameworks, just vanilla Javascript.
+Start 2017 by building 30 mini apps with no frameworks, just vanilla JavaScript.

 *Getting Started:*